 PAFs are an increasingly important mechanism for philanthropy in Australia and have growing influence over the way wealthy Australians give.
-The ACNC projects they will grow their total distributions from \$1.4 billion in 2023-24 to \$2.3 billion in 2029-30, making PAFs powerful philanthropic vehicles.
+The ACNC projects they will grow their total distributions from \$1.4 billion in 2023-24 to \$2.3 billion in 2029-30, making them powerful philanthropic vehicles.

 The ASF Charitable Fund (ASFCF) was established in 2019 to help unlock support for sport from PAFs.
-However, while it can receive and distribute funding from PAFs for sport, it can only do so where this is also another charitable purpose e.g. promoting health, education, sustainability etc.
+However, while it can receive and distribute funding from PAFs for sport, it can only do so where there is another charitable purpose e.g. promoting health, education, sustainability etc.

-This ASFCF is therefore severely limited in its current scope and the proposed change to the Charities Act would enable it to source funding from Ancillary Funds and distribute to amateur sports clubs and athletes in need of support.
+This ASFCF is therefore severely limited in its current scope and the proposed change to the Charities Act would enable it to source funding from Ancillary Funds and distribute to community sports clubs and amateur athletes in need of support.

-- 2. Your Sport Your Say Running on Empty (2023), Australian Sports Foundation - 3.
-Community Sports Clubs Market Analysis (2023), Kinlab - 4.
+Your Sport Your Say - Running on Empty (2023), Australian Sports Foundation

+- 3. Community Sports Clubs Market Analysis (2023), Kinlab - 4.
 National Data Tables, AusPlay (July 2022 to June 2023), Clearinghouse for Sport

-BENEFITS OF CHARITABLE STATUS FOR AMATEUR SPORT
+BENEFITS OF CHARITABLE STATUS FOR COMMUNITY SPORT

-In early 2024, ASF commissioned an economic impact assessment of the proposed legislative change which found that the benefits will include:
+In early 2024, ASF commissioned an economic impact assessment of the proposed legislative change5 which found that the benefits will include:

-- Amateur sports if they were considered a charitable purpose could collectively raise nearly \$103 million per annum by 2029-30 in partnership with ASFCF - 2 Increased funding available to amateur sports as a charitable purpose will enable those sports to attract over 190,000 new participants cumulatively between 2024-25 and 2027-28 - Increased participation would lower annual expenditure for healthcare, meaning a total saving of nearly \$370 million in healthcare expenditure for the Federal Budget between 2024-25 and 2027-28
+- Community sports if they were considered a charitable purpose could collectively raise nearly \$103 million per annum by 2029-30 - 2 Increased funding available to community sports as a charitable purpose will enable those sports to attract over 190,000 new participants cumulatively between 2024-25 and 2027-28 - Increased participation would lower annual expenditure for healthcare, meaning a total saving of nearly \$370 million in healthcare expenditure for the Federal Budget between 2024-25 and 2027-28